Skip to main content

 He was previously a tutor, assistant lecturer, and lecturer in accounting at the Faculty of Commerce at Tanta University in Egypt.

-Dr Khalil, who obtained his doctorate from the University of Hull, also acts as an ad-hoc reviewer for several accounting and finance journals.
+Dr Khalil, who earned his PhD from the University of Hull, also acts as an ad-hoc reviewer for several accounting and finance journals.

 Undergraduate